Kelvin Kinney

-Kelvin Lamonta Kinney (born December 31, 1972) is an American former professional football defensive lineman.
+Kelvin Lamonta Kinney (born December 31, 1972) is an American former professional football player who was a defensive lineman in the National Football League (NFL) and Canadian Football League (CFL).
 His nickname is K2.

-Kinney was a defensive end in the National Football League (NFL) for the Washington Redskins, who selected him in the sixth round of the 1996 NFL draft with the 174th overall pick.
-He also has professional experience in the now defunct XFL (where he led the league in quarterback sacks) and the Canadian Football League (CFL).
-He played college football at Virginia State University.
+Kinney was a defensive end in the NFL for the Washington Redskins, who selected him in the sixth round of the 1996 NFL draft with the 174th overall pick.
+He also had professional experience in the now defunct XFL (where he led the league in quarterback sacks).
+He played college football for the Virginia State Trojans.